Bedouin of the Sinai بدو سيناء

 Photo: A Bedouin Man of the Sinai Peninsula (Bing Images)

 Photo: A Sinai Bedouin Family Outside Their Tent (Bing Images)

 Photo: Sinai Bedouin Men Prepare a Meal (Bing Images)

 Open Warfare In The Sinai الحرب في سيناء

-Starting in about 2011, after the Egyptian Revolution, armed militants in the Sinai began attacking both military and also civilain targets in the Sinai,
+Starting in about 2011, after the Egyptian Revolution, armed militants in the Sinai began attacking both military and also civilian targets in the Sinai in terrorist attacks,

-armed extremist combatants in the Sinai to be about 12,000, with about 1,000 to 2,000 of those aligned with Islamic State, also known as Daesh, while the total
+armed extremist combatants in the Sinai to be about 12,000, with about 1,000 to 2,000 of those aligned with the terrorist Daesh (ISIL), while the total

 population of the Sinai is 600,000.
 So, it is still safe to say most of the Sinai Bedouin